Bhavdeep-Sai/Ecommerce-Follow-Along/README.md

 - **Backend**: Added an endpoint to fetch products by user email.
 - **Frontend**: Created a function to retrieve and display products dynamically.
 - **Component**: Utilized the `Card` component to present each product.

+Got it!
+Here’s a simplified version of the README file without code:

+---

+# Milestone 13: Edit Product Functionality

+## Learning Goals 🎯
+- Write an endpoint to update existing data in MongoDB.
+- Autofill forms with previous data for editing.